petershin/liferay-learn/docs/commerce/latest/en/creating-store-content/liferay-commerce-widgets/using-the-price-range-facet-widget.md

 1. Click on *Save*.

-See [Widget Reference](../liferay-commerce-widgets/widget-reference.md) to learn about other Commerce widgets.
+See [Widgets Reference](../liferay-commerce-widgets/widgets-reference.md) to learn about other Commerce widgets.